Why Is My Cat Hiding And Sleeping In The Closet?

 Knowing what feline behavior is normal is important so you can get a veterinary checkup if you notice anything is out of the ordinary.
 Read on to learn what hiding behavior can tell you about your cat and how you can help.

-What Drives Hiding Behavior In Cats?
+What Drives Hiding Behavior in Cats?

 When you think of a wild cat, you probably imagine a calculating predator with a wicked hunting instinct.
 This isn’t wrong.
 Even domesticated cats are fantastic hunters as this is how they find food in the wild.